rahulgsridhar/secure_file_sharing/README.md

 ```
 Generate SSL/TLS Certificates:
 Step 1: Install OpenSSL

 If OpenSSL is installed but not recognized, you may need to manually add it to your system's PATH.

-Locate the OpenSSL Binary:
+Step 2: Locate the OpenSSL Binary:

 By default, OpenSSL is installed in C:\Program Files\OpenSSL-Win64\bin or a similar directory.

-Add to System PATH:
+Step 3: Add to System PATH:
   Search for "Environment Variables" in the Windows Start menu.
   Under System Properties, click Environment Variables.
   Find the Path variable under System variables, and click Edit.
   Click New, and add the path to the bin folder (e.g., C:\Program Files\OpenSSL-Win64\bin).
   Click OK to save.
 For local development, generate self-signed certificates:

 ```bash